mearashadowfax/OpenStove/src/content/recipes/creamy-tomato-soup.md

   - title: "Voilà!"
     actions:
       - "Indulge in your creation and savor the moment.
 Bon appétit!"

+ingredients:
+  - title: ""
+    items:
+      - quantity: "1"
+        name: "tablespoon olive oil"
+      - quantity: "1"
+        name: "medium onion, chopped"
+      - quantity: "2"
+        name: "cloves garlic, minced"
+      - quantity: "1"
+        name: "carrot, peeled and diced"
+      - quantity: "1"
+        name: "stalk celery, diced"
+      - quantity: "1"
+        name: "28-ounce (800g) can of whole peeled tomatoes or 4 cups of fresh tomatoes, chopped"
+      - quantity: "2"
+        name: "cups vegetable broth"
+      - quantity: "1/2"
+        name: "teaspoon dried oregano"
+      - quantity: "1/2"
+        name: "teaspoon dried basil"
+      - quantity: "1/4"
+        name: "cup heavy cream (or alternative)"
+      - quantity: ""
+        name: "Salt and pepper to taste"
+      - quantity: ""
+        name: "Fresh basil leaves for garnish (optional)"

+recipeNotes: [
+  "Tomato Choice: For the richest flavor, use ripe, in-season tomatoes.
+If out of season, canned San Marzano tomatoes are a good substitute.", "Cream Alternatives: For a vegan version, use coconut milk or cashew cream instead of dairy cream.", "For a smoother soup, blend thoroughly.
+For a chunkier texture, blend only half or use a potato masher.", "Garnish with fresh basil or croutons for extra flavor and crunch.", "Storing: This soup can be stored in an airtight container in the fridge for up to 3 days, or freeze for longer storage.", "The soup's consistency can be adjusted according to your preference by adding more broth or cream.", "This creamy tomato soup pairs wonderfully with a grilled cheese sandwich or a side salad for a complete meal.", "For an extra touch of richness, a dollop of crème fraîche or a sprinkle of grated Parmesan cheese can also be added upon serving."
+]

+tags: ["soup", "tomato", "vegetarian"]

 slug: creamy-tomato-soup
 ---

-# Creamy Tomato Soup Recipe

-## Ingredients

-- 1 tablespoon olive oil
-- 1 medium onion, chopped
-- 2 cloves garlic, minced
-- 1 carrot, peeled and diced
-- 1 stalk celery, diced
-- 1 28-ounce can of whole peeled tomatoes or 4 cups of fresh tomatoes, chopped
-- 2 cups vegetable broth
-- 1/2 teaspoon dried oregano
-- 1/2 teaspoon dried basil
-- 1/4 cup heavy cream (or alternative)
-- Salt and pepper to taste
-- Fresh basil leaves for garnish (optional)

-## Instructions

-1. Heat the olive oil in a large pot over medium heat.
-Add the onion and cook until translucent, about 3-4 minutes.
-2. Add the garlic, carrot, and celery to the pot.
-Cook for another 5 minutes until the vegetables begin to soften.
-3. Pour in the tomatoes (with their juices if using canned) and vegetable broth.
-Add the dried oregano and basil.
-Bring to a simmer.
-4. Cover and cook on low heat for 25-30 minutes, or until the vegetables are tender and the flavors have melded together.
-5. Use an immersion blender to blend the soup until smooth, or carefully transfer to a countertop blender in batches.
-6. Stir in the heavy cream and continue cooking for another 5 minutes.
-Season with salt and pepper to taste.
-7. Serve hot, garnished with fresh basil leaves and optional croutons or a drizzle of cream.